How can you bill more hours while juggling non-billable work – without burning yourself out?

 When you leverage your tasks, you figure out what you can do right now to make everything else easier.

-And by focusing on them, you’re just procrastinating on the bigger things.
+And by focusing on them, you’re just procrastinating on the bigger and more challenging tasks.
 Eventually, you’re going to run out of time.

 So choose the one priority with the most leverage each week and finish it by Tuesday.
 That way, you can use the rest of the week to handle the smaller, less important tasks.